noted-eip/protorepo/docs/account_service_documentation.md

 - Validate forgetAccountPasswordRequest
 - Update the account with a token and an expiration Date
-- Send the email to the user with a password reset link
+- Send an e-mail to the user with a password reset link

 ```protobuf
 message ForgetAccountPasswordRequest {